-Illegal wood is causing massive destruction to Tanzania's forests, has accelerated the effects of climate change and continues to impose stiff competition to businesses that obtain their wood products from legal sources.
+Illegal wood is leading to massive destruction of Uganda's forests, has accelerated the effects of climate change and continues to impose stiff competition to businesses that obtain their wood products from legal sources.

-Businesses need to be part of the solution to protect Tanzania's forest resources by procuring wood and related products originating from sustainably managed/FSC certified sources.
+Businesses need to be part of the solution to protect Uganda's forest resources by procuring wood and related products originating from sustainably managed/ FSC certified sources.